- Other versions of this document

 |Categories of Data Subjects||Customer Content may include Personal Data, the Data Subjects of which are controlled and determined by Customer at its sole discretion.
 Possibly Customer personnel and contractors using Contentful Services and communicating with Contentful.
 Possibly end users of the Customer applications.|

 |Duration of Processing||Duration of the Main Agreement, including this DPA as described in Section 10 herein.|

 |Frequency of Processing||Continuous basis for the duration of the Main Agreement|

 |Nature of Processing||Any operation necessary for the performance of the Main Agreement and to comply with Customer’s Processing instructions.|

 |Purposes of Processing||Performance of the Main Agreement and provision of Contentful Services and related support services; hosting Customer Content and serving it via application programming interfaces to Customer Applications.|

-For data transfers by Customer from the European Economic Area, Switzerland or the United Kingdom to Contentful in a country that does not ensure an adequate level of protection within the meaning of applicable Data Protection Laws, the EU SCCs and/or UK Addendum, as applicable, shall govern such transfers.
+For data transfers by Customer from the European Economic Area, the United Kingdom or Switzerland to Contentful in a country that does not ensure an adequate level of protection within the meaning of Data Protection Laws, the EU SCCs and/or UK Addendum and/or Swiss Addendum, as applicable, shall govern such transfers.

-(ii) in Clause 9, Option 2 (‘General written authorization’) will apply, and the time period for prior notice of sub-processor changes will be as set forth in section 7 (Sub-processors) of this DPA.
-The foregoing shall apply with respect to Table 2 of the UK Addendum;
+1.3.
+Clause 9, Option 2 (General written authorization) will apply, and the time period for prior notice of Sub-processor changes will be as set forth in Section 7 (Sub-processors) of this DPA.

-Signature & Date: By entering into the DPA, Data Exporter is deemed to have signed these Standard Contractual Clauses incorporated herein, including their Annexes, as of the Effective Date of the Agreement.
+Signature & Date: By entering into the DPA, Data Exporter is deemed to have signed these Standard Contractual Clauses incorporated herein, including their Annexes, as of the Effective Date of the DPA.

 Contact Details: Contentful Privacy Team - email@example.com